plone/plone.testing/README.txt

 down.

-Normally, of course, you would just re-use the layer instance, either directly in a test, or in the ``__bases__`` tuple of another layer, but if you need to change the bases, you can pass a new list of bases to the layer instance
+Normally, of course, you would just re-use the layer instance, either directly in a test, or in the ``defaultBases`` tuple of another layer, but if you need to change the bases, you can pass a new list of bases to the layer instance
 constructor:

     >>> class CATSMessage(Layer):